neofuture/Framework/README.md

     1. Responsive Ribbon Bar.
     2. Ability to define a button to highlight when windows matching its credential are open.
 4. Notifications
-    1. Success Notification
+    1. Success Notification.
-    2. Warning Notification
+    2. Warning Notification.
-    3. Danger Notification
+    3. Danger Notification.
-    4. Configurable Timers
+    4. Configurable Timers.
  5. Dialogs
-    1. Fully customisable Dialogs
+    1. Fully customisable Dialogs .
     2. Set buttons and actions exactly how you want them.
     3. Set your default focus action.
- 6. Internationalisation
+ 6. Internationalisation.
     1. Multiple Language Configurations.